Ign555/Invoicer-V/README.md

 ## Changelog

+25/08/2025 : Make settings menu, edit customer menu, add contact information in invoice, add bottom mention in invoice

 26/05/2025 : Create the readme and put the repo in public

 Between : Add ```LICENSE.md```